Birds & Native Plants

 Another example: Yaupon Hollies produce berries in fall and early winter - just as Cedar Waxwings and Cardinals are looking for food.
 Hence, berries (containing seeds) are distributed widely at Texas' optimum planting time.

 Imagine their confusion if all they see are exotic plants that are native to Japan, or Madagascar . . . or anywhere but here.
 Those exotic plants may make pretty flowers, but are probably worthless to our birds, who go to another yard.

 A few north Texas birds that need native plants: Common Yellowthroat, N. Cardinal, Ruby-throated Hummingbird

-We’re entering the period of fall migration.
-Birds from all over migrate to the south – many passing through north Texas on the Central Flyway, as they’ve done for thousands of years.
+When in the period of fall migration birds from all over migrate to the south – many passing through north Texas on the Central Flyway, as they've done for thousands of years.
 Waystations along the migration route are important, for the migrating birds to rest up for a few days and refuel.
 A backyard waystation full of native plants and other food sources is a great way to see some unusual birds.